 Increasing the amount of time with patients

-One Example: The Apple Watch is now a Medical Device
+One Example of Change: The Apple Watch is now a Medical Device

 Leading technology companies and venture capital firms are investing billions of dollars in new technology to better help the industry.
 Apple, Google, Microsoft and IBM are heavily investing in new advanced healthcare products and services.
 The new Apple Watch is one example of technology that will automatically increase the amount of patient information.
 Medical professionals will spend less time performing data entry functions and more time with patients.